JoseZhangSH/bda/module_2/README.md

 A fundamental idea in social physics begins to emerge from this notebook.
 The idea is that paying attention to a person's social context is better at predicting their behavior than paying attention to their individual features (such as demographics).

+Engage with the mentor team in the forums if you get stuck, or if you learn something that you think is useful.

+We hope that you enjoy this course, and acquire skills that are of use to you in your personal journey.

 ## Notebook 1: Sources of data
 > **Notebook goal**: Use external data sources for data enrichment.